Q: When did SST begin?

 Q: Is SST affordable?

 A: Yes!
-Student fees for SST in Nicaragua, including travel costs, are the same as for a semester’s tuition, room and board on campus.
+Student fees for SST in Central America, including travel costs, are the same as for a semester’s tuition, room and board on campus.
 Units in other locations involve extra cost.
 Your financial aid package (including your grants and scholarships) will apply to SST just like it would if you were studying on campus.
 If you plan to do SST during the summer though, be sure to meet with the Financial Aid Office since summer terms have different financial arrangements.

 Q: What other countries have hosted SST?